Muaddib-666/LightPhone/README.md

-This Python script will take a collection of local music files and compiles them into a single track with options for encoding quality and creating a gapless playback.
+This Python script takes a collection of local music files and compiles them into a single track with options for encoding quality and creating a gapless playback.
 Folders with separate artists or individual albums can be imported and as the audio compiles, album artwork and facts about the album/band are shown (if available).

 Download both the .bat and .py files into the same folder.
 Double click the .bat and that will run the Python script.